 Misdiagnosis is the number one type of medical malpractice lawsuit.
 This is when a doctor fails to correctly diagnose a patient’s condition or fails to recognize the signs and symptoms of a condition.
 This can lead to the wrong treatment or delayed treatment, which can have serious consequences for the patient.
 Misdiagnosis can lead to serious harm, or even death.

 For example, imagine that a patient goes to the hospital because of chest pains and a doctor decides it’s indigestion after taking an EKG and running some tests.
-Then, they pass away two days later from a heart attack.
+Then that person passes away two days later from a heart attack.
 In this case, the doctor misdiagnosed the patient’s condition and they died as a direct result.

 Surgical Errors